HimanshuMishra123/Kubernetes-Zero-to-Hero/Istio Ingress Gateway.md

           number: 80
 ```

-In this setup:
+In this setup:<br/>

-- The external load balancer (e.g., NLB) directs traffic to the Istio ingress gateway.
+- The external load balancer (e.g., NLB) directs traffic to the Istio ingress gateway. <br/>
-- The Istio ingress gateway handles incoming requests and routes them according to the defined Gateway and VirtualService configurations.
+- The Istio ingress gateway handles incoming requests and routes them according to the defined Gateway and VirtualService configurations.<br/>
-- Istio manages all traffic routing, security, and observability from the point of entry.
+- Istio manages all traffic routing, security, and observability from the point of entry.<br/>

 By using Istio's ingress gateway, you leverage Istio's powerful features for managing external traffic, eliminating the need for an external ALB.